Latest on the spread of coronavirus around the world

 - Global shares and oil prices extended their rebound on mounting speculation policymakers around the world would move to ease the economic fallout from the coronavirus.

-Compiled by Milla Nissi, Sarah Morland, Shailesh Kuber and Uttaresh.V
+Compiled by Milla Nissi, Sarah Morland, Shailesh Kuber and Uttaresh.V; Editing by Tomasz Janowski